 - The resolution must specify the amount and nature of income and capital gains to be distributed (this can be distributed in percentages rather than outright numbers).

-- The resolution must be communicated to the beneficiaries of the trust.
+- The resolution must be communicated to the beneficiaries of the trust (a signed copy is typical).

 - The resolution must be documented in the trust’s financial records.